TriBellCat/Fall2018toFall2021/README.md

 # Description
-Code I worked on during Fall 2018 to Fall 2021 (doesn't include projects I worked on with others!)
+Code I worked on during Fall 2018 to Fall 2021.
+Doesn't include the code I wrote in Fall 2021 yet and the projects I worked on with others!